Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/Python-Gym-API.md

 ### Limitations

-Since Dopamine is designed around variants of DQN, it is only compatible with discrete action spaces, and specifically the Discrete Gym space.
+Since Dopamine is designed around variants of DQN, it is only compatible with discrete action spaces, and specifically the `Discrete` gymnasium space.
 For environments that use branched discrete action spaces, you can enable the `flatten_branched` parameter in `UnityToGymWrapper`, which treats each combination of branched actions as separate actions.

 Furthermore, when building your environments, ensure that your Agent is using visual observations with greyscale enabled, and that the dimensions of the visual observations is 84 by 84 (matches the parameter found in `dqn_agent.py` and `rainbow_agent.py`).
 Dopamine's agents currently do not automatically adapt to the observation dimensions or number of channels.